commanded/commanded/README.md

 [Conduit](https://github.com/slashdotdash/conduit) is an open source, example Phoenix 1.3 web application implementing the CQRS/ES pattern in Elixir.
 It was built to demonstrate the implementation of Commanded in an Elixir application for the [Building Conduit](https://leanpub.com/buildingconduit) book.

-## Limitations

-Commanded is currently limited to running on a single node.
-Support for running on a cluster of nodes ([#39](https://github.com/commanded/commanded/issues/39)) is under active development.

 ## Contributing

 Pull requests to contribute new or improved features, and extend documentation are most welcome.